Products

 Emergency Care and Exceptions

-You won’t be charged a fee if:
+You won’t pay a fee if:

 • Your dentist had to stop blood loss